Margaret Wagner Apartments

 Benjamin Rose Institute on Aging is committed to supporting economic opportunity and affordable housing for the older adults we serve.
-Through our subsidiary ESOP, we provide homebuyer education, pre-purchase counseling, senior property tax loan and foreclosure prevention to help older adults maintain housing stability.
+Through ESOP, a program offered by our organization, we provide homebuyer education, pre-purchase counseling, senior property tax loan and foreclosure prevention to help older adults maintain housing stability.
 Benjamin Rose also runs the Margaret Wagner Apartments in the Greater Cleveland area to provide secure and affordable housing to older adults in our community.

 Margaret Wagner Apartments:

 Since 2003, Margaret Wagner Apartments have served to provide older adults in the Greater Cleveland area secure, affordable and supportive housing.
 Our 60 apartment units provide our residents with a comfortable living environment, as well as community areas to socialize, stay active, enjoy the outdoors, surf the internet and cheer on their favorite sports teams.

 If you’re an older adult looking for housing that meets your financial needs, the Margaret Wagner Apartments can be a great option for you to explore.
 To be eligible to live in the apartments, you must:

 - Have your rent subsidized by the Department of Housing and Urban Development (HUD)

 - Earn under the HUD Income limit of $25,800 for 1 person and $29,500 for 2 people

 - Be able to pay HUD Subsidized rent, 30% of gross income